Latin American Conference on

 - Alexander Bonilla Rivera, Observatorio Nacional RJ, Brasil

-- Alejandro Cárdenas-Avendaño, Princeton University, USA
+- Alejandro Cárdenas-Avendaño (Chair), Princeton University, USA

 - Daniel Castro, Harvard-Smithsonian Center for Astrophysics, USA